isomerpages/ogp-scams-duplicate/index.md

       subtitle: Your One Stop Portal For Scams
       background: /images/scamshero4.png
       key_highlights:
-        - title: I Need Help
+        - title: i've been scammed
-          description: I Am a Victim
+          description: What should I do
           url: /help-me/i-got-scammed/
-        - title: I want to be protected
+        - title: i want protection from scams
           description: Steps You Can Take
           url: /protect-me/i-can-act-against-scams/
         - title: I want to learn about scams
           description: Scam Types and Prevention
           url: /not-sure-if-scam/permalink/
       variant: center
-      button: Report a scam now
+      button: CHECK IF ITS A SCAM
       url: https://form.gov.sg/63982e109841390011a59121
   - textcards:
       title: TOP SCAMS OF THE WEEK